Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 Apple has toyed with assembling products outside China in the past, building comparatively small numbers of desktop computers in the United States and exploring iPhone manufacturing in India and Southeast Asia, but the company remains highly dependent on China.

 Apple chief executive Tim Cook has been among the friendliest to Trump of the big technology CEOs, repeatedly meeting with the president to discuss trade policy.
-Even as some tech-industry leaders have faced criticism for involving themselves with Trump, Cook has steadfastly engaged, even serving on the Workforce Advisory Policy Board, chaired by commerce secretary Wilbur Ross and Ivanka Trump, the president’s daughter.
+Even as some tech-industry leaders have faced criticism for involving themselves with Trump, Cook has steadfastly engaged, even serving on the Workforce Policy Advisory Board, chaired by Commerce Secretary Wilbur Ross and Ivanka Trump, the president’s daughter.

-After tweeting about a recent dinner with Cook, Trump praised the CEO in front of reporters earlier this week, telling them that Cook calls him whenever there’s a problem.
+After tweeting about a recent dinner with Cook, the president praised the CEO in front of reporters earlier this week, telling them that Cook calls him whenever there’s a problem.
 “Others go out and hire very expensive consultants, and Tim Cook calls Donald Trump directly,” Trump said.

 China, because of its sheer size, is also an important market for iPhone sales, compounding Apple’s reluctance to disrupt its manufacturing presence there.
-In the third fiscal quarter of 2019, the country was responsible for $9.19 billion of Apple’s revenue, compared to $25 billion in the Americas.
+In the third fiscal quarter of 2019, the country was responsible for $9.19 billion of Apple’s revenue, compared with $25 billion in the Americas.

 Plenty of other industries rely on China, too.
-Delta Children, a U.S. manufacturer of baby furniture, makes about 80 percent of its products in China, importing about $500,000 worth of cribs each day from that country.
+Delta Children, a U.S. manufacturer of baby furniture, makes about 80 percent of its products in China.

-Joe Shamie, the company’s president, said he has tried in recent months to move production to other countries, including Indonesia, Malaysia and Vietnam, but says factories in those countries are already saturated with orders.
+Joe Shamie, the company’s president, said that he has tried in recent months to move production to other countries, including Indonesia, Malaysia and Vietnam, but that factories in those countries are already saturated with orders.

-He has also tried to find ways to manufacture mattresses in the United States, but said he would need about $1 million worth of machinery from China, which is now subject to the Trump administration’s recent 25 tariffs on imports.
+He has also tried to find ways to manufacture mattresses in the United States, he said, but would need about $1 million worth of machinery from China, which is now subject to the Trump administration’s recent 25 tariffs on imports.

 “I’m trying my best, and now you want to tax me on the machinery I need to manufacture in the United States?
 That’s real smart,” he said.
 “This has been a disaster.”